munificent/game-programming-patterns/book/command.markdown

 Of course, "pithy" often means "impenetrably terse", so this may not be much of an improvement.
 Let me unpack that a bit.
 "Reify", in case you've never heard it, means "make real".
-Another term for reifying is making something "first class".
+Another term for reifying is making something "first-class".

 <aside name="reflection">